 2. Figure Out What You Want Your Car to Have

 Not every car will be a great fit for every person.
-Keep in mind affordability when thinking about the type of car you may want.
+Keep in mind affordability when car shopping.
 Even though you would like the newest, technologically advanced vehicle, that may not be in the cards for you right now.
 Besides price, you need to keep in mind features.

 Do you want a car with top-rated safety features?
 What about a car that feels comfortable when you sit in it?
 Will there be rough roads that you drive on?
 There are many aspects that you need to keep in consideration when trying to decide on the car you will buy.
 There are free questionnaires online that you can fill out that can help you decide which car would be a good fit for you.